jojowither/Joint_Entity_and_Relation_Extraction/README.md

 ---

 ## Predict
-After training, give any sentence and predict the NER and RE For each dataset, change parameters ```--dataset``` and ```--model_dict```.
+After training, give any sentence and predict the NER and RE.

+For each dataset, change parameters ```--dataset``` and ```--model_dict```.

 ```